 - Low iron levels

 That’s it.
-If you can pass those requirements, grab some relevant documentation and head down to your local .
+If you can pass those requirements, you can get started donating plasma, so grab some relevant documentation and head down to your local .

 Can I Sell If I’ve Had COVID-19?

 This one is a little trickier.
-The American Red Cross doesn’t allow people who have received the vaccine or who have been diagnosed with COVID to donate.
+The American Red Cross doesn’t allow people who have received the vaccine or who have been diagnosed with COVID to donate plasma.
 They claim their current stockpile should suffice until the crisis is deemed more manageable.

 Private donation centers don’t have those caveats.
 In fact, some are actively encouraging donations if you’ve either had COVID-19 or the vaccine as a way to fight against the virus.

 The FDA agrees with the private centers.
 They argue that those who have recovered from COVID-19 may have valuable antibodies, so check with your local center to see what they allow.

 What Documents Do I Need?

 To sell , you’ll need three forms of documentation:

 - A valid government ID, such as a driver’s license or military ID